ember-learn/super-rentals-tutorial/README.md

 * `captureCommand=false`

-  Run the command(s), but omit the command(s) themselves from the the resulting code block.
+  Run the command(s), but omit the command(s) themselves from the resulting code block.

 * `captureOutput=false`